jet/propulsion/README.md

 ### 4. Use `propulsion` tool to validate DynamoStoreSource Index

-Validate `Propulsion.DynamoStore.Lambda` has not missed any events (normally you guarantee this by having alerting on Lambda failures)
+Validate `Propulsion.DynamoStore.Indexer` has not missed any events (normally you guarantee this by having alerting on Lambda failures)

     propulsion index -t 0 dynamo -t equinox-test